beomri/apml_snake/README.md

 ## Discarded Methods
 quadratic - gets great resluts extremely fast, but then starts to lose. learning rate decay?

-genetic - works surprisingly well, and beats the avoid policy. performs worse than policy gradient
+genetic - works surprisingly well, and beats the avoid policy. performs worse than policy gradient. takes a lot of time to learn

 ## Documentation